 26 Jun Pattern Plan for the High Neck Fleece Jacket

-Posted at 18:02h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 18:02h in Pattern Making Instructions, Pattern Puzzles 0 Comments

 The last Pattern Puzzle generated some curiosity so I have decided to take it from the “what a great idea” stage to reality.
 This will reveal all potential issues as we work our way through all stages of prototyping to the final sample.